zulily/react-datum-datagrid/src/helpers/reactStyles.md

 So, if for example, you had a global rule for error message box text properties, some dynamically generated rules, you could do
 ```
-  styles: new App.views.ReactStyles
+  styles: new ReactStyles
     errorMessageBox:
       includes: [
         "messageBox",                            # our internal/local "messageBox" rules
-        App.styles.get('errorMessageBoxText'),   # also include the global rule
+        styles.get('errorMessageBoxText'),   # also include the global rule
         (=> @getMyDynamicStyles())               # plus some class instance method
       ]

   ...

-  # don't forget the @ context varible so our @getMyDynamicStyles above
+  # don't forget the @ context variable so our @getMyDynamicStyles above
   # has this class instance as `this`
   @styles.get(@, 'errorMessageBox')